Jaimomar99/deeplocpro/README.md

 Running
 --------

-DeepLoc will be installed under the name 'deeploc2'.
+DeepLoc will be installed under the name 'deeplocpro'.
 It has 4 possible arguments:

  * -f, --fasta.
-Input in fasta format of the proteins.
+Input protein sequences in the fasta format.
  * -o, --output.
 Output folder name.
- * -m, --model.
-High-quality (Accurate) model or high-throughput (Fast) model.
-Default: Fast.
  * -p, --plot.
 Plot and save attention values for each individual protein.
+ * -d, --device.
+One of cpu, cuda or mps.
+Default: cpu.
+ * -g, --group.
+Prevent outer membrane & periplasm prediction when Archaea/positive.
+One of any, archaea, positive or negative.
+Default: any

 Output
 -------

-The output is a tabular file with the following format:
+The output is a comma separated file with the following format:

  * 1st column: Protein ID.
  * 2nd column: Predicted localization(s).
- * 3rd column: Predicted sorting signal(s).
- * 4th-13th column: Probability for each of the individual localizations.
+ * 3rd-8column: Probability for each of the individual localizations.

 If --plot is defined, a plot and a text file with the sorting signal importance for each protein will be generated.